 How to Avoid Giving Bad Gifts

 When it comes to close friends and loved ones, you really just can't get away with any old thing.
-Put thought into your present and if you don't think they'll understand why you gave them it write about it in a card.
-Let them know this isn't some generic gift to you, it's something you believe they can appreciate.
+Put thought into your present, and if you don't think they'll understand why you gave it to them, write about it in a card.
+Let them know this isn't some generic gift to you; it's something you believe they can appreciate.

-- Skip the gifts all together and make some memories!
-If it's your partner or potential love interest take them out on a special date; take them to a nice restaurant (not necessarily expensive, but some place you wouldn't go all the time), go see a show (movie, play, ballet concert, game, etc.), take lots of pictures, and just have fun!
+- Skip the gifts altogether and make some memories!
+If it's your partner or potential love interest take them out on a special date; take them to a nice restaurant (not necessarily expensive, but someplace you wouldn't go all the time), go see a show (movie, play, ballet concert, game, etc.), take lots of pictures, and just have fun!
 If it's your sibling or friend go to an amusement park, or karaoke, or a club, or one of those shops where you can make personalized gifts or crafts.
-Other options are one day workshops at the Culinary Institute, or art workshops, or dance workshops, or hiking, biking, camping.
-Make sure it's something you know they'll enjoy--even better if it's something are both really into!
+Other options are one-day workshops at the Culinary Institute, or art workshops, or dance workshops, or hiking, biking, camping.
+Make sure it's something you know they'll enjoy—even better if it's something are both really into!